kerimkaynakcigames/Sequentior/docs/sequentials/rigidbodysequentials/sequential_rigidbodymove.md

 ### Initial to Value

-This moves the target transform from its initial value (the value before this sequential starts) to the __Move Value__.
+This moves the target rigidbody from its initial value (the value before this sequential starts) to the __Move Value__.

 ### From Value to Initial

-This teleports the target transform to the __Move Value__ and then moves it to its initial value again.
+This teleports the target rigidbody to the __Move Value__ and then moves it to its initial value again.

 ### Initial Plus Value

-This adds __Move Value__ to the target transform's initial value and moves it to the calculated position.
+This adds __Move Value__ to the target rigidbody's initial value and moves it to the calculated position.

-For example, to move a transform 10 units right and 20 units up, but if you don't know the exact target position you can use this option with Move Value (10,20).
+For example, to move a rigidbody 10 units right and 20 units up, but if you don't know the exact target position you can use this option with Move Value (10,20).

 ### Initial Multiply Value

-This multiplies each axis of the transform's initial position with the corresponding axis of the __Move Value__ and moves the target transform to the calculated position.
+This multiplies each axis of the rigidbody's initial position with the corresponding axis of the __Move Value__ and moves the target rigidbody to the calculated position.

 ### From A to B

-This lets you define the starting position and end position of the move animation independent from the initial position of the target transform.
+This lets you define the starting position and end position of the move animation independent from the initial position of the target rigidbody.

 ![From A to B](../../img/sequential_move_ab.jpg)